rneha725/leetcode/Algorithms/Dynamic Programming.md

 3. [Bitwise AND of Subsets / Subset enumeration ones from advanced lists]
 4. [Smallest Sufficient Team (Hard)](https://leetcode.com/problems/smallest-sufficient-team/)
 5. [“Assignment” / “Matching” problems using mask + DP]

----

-If you want, I can prepare a **PDF / neatly formatted note** combining all this plus space for your own comments, or send you a set of **worked example solutions** (with code + commentary) for 2–3 from each category.
-Which version do you want me to send next?